 - WMST 247: Intro to Women, Gender, & Sexuality Studies, taught by Dr. Sharon Smith, English

-- HDFS/WMST 250: Development of Human Sexuality (online and face-to-face sections), taught by Dr. Amber Letcher and Nicole Velgersdyk, Counseling & Human Development
+- WMST/HDFS 250: Development of Human Sexuality (online and on campus sections), taught by Dr. Amber Letcher and Nicole Velgersdyk, Counseling & Human Development

-- FSRM/WMST 253: Socio-Psychological Aspects of Dress, taught by Anne-Marie Junker, Consumer Sciences
+- WMST/FSRM 253: Socio-Psychological Aspects of Dress, taught by Anne-Marie Junker, Consumer Sciences